sabre-io/event/README.md

 Make sure you have [composer][3] installed, and then run:

-    composer require sabre/event "~2.0.0"
+    composer require sabre/event "~3.0.0"

-For legacy reasons, we also provide a unsupported [PHP 5.3 compatible version][6].
-We recommend that you update your servers and use the regular version instead, though.
+This package requires PHP 5.5.
+The 2.0 branch is still maintained as well, and supports PHP 5.4.

 Build status
 ------------